infojam-james/Test-Cases/High-Level-Exceptions/HLE_3.md

 #High Severity: Notification to Accountable Person

 ##Description
-The Accountable Person on a case should receive an email if a case is flagged as having High severity.
+The Accountable Person on a case should receive an email if the case is flagged as having High Severity.

 ##Preconditions
 + The tester must already be registered with an email address and password.